Answered! Jump to accepted answer.

 With " pu " being the one translated to " been capable of. " I think this should be in the lesson, to make this easier to understand.

-This relates to:Conjugate pouvoir in Le Conditionnel Passé = could have (past conditional) -
+This question relates to:French lesson "Conjugate pouvoir in Le Conditionnel Passé = could have (past conditional)"

 Kwiziq language super star